 Late Hittite style statue is similar to other examples from Karatepe, Karkamış and Arslantepe.
 In November 1997, it was found buried in a farm at the Çine village of Adana province.
 The god is standing upright on a cart pulled by two bulls.
 Statue is about 2.5 meters high with the base.
 There is a Phoenician and Hieroglyphic Luwian bilingual inscription on the base.
-It was suggested by some scholars that the land of Hiyawa mentioned in the text refers to Ahhiyawa.
-In Hittite cuneiform texts Ahhiyawa refers to the land of Mycenean Greeks.
-Author of the Çineköy text identifies himself as (A)warika, a descendent of the (Ah)hiyawa king Mukasa, and refers to his land as (Ah)hiyawa.
+Author of the Çineköy text identifies himself as Warika and refers to his land as Hiyawa.
 He praises himself for strenghtening his country and declares himself as a good ally of Assyria.
-In the Karatepe text the same person is named as the king of Adanawa.
-This king is probably the same person as Urikki, the king of Que (Quwe) mentioned in the Assyrian sources dating to Sargon II.
-Other scholars suggest that Hiyawa may just be refering to Quwe/Que.
+King Warika of Hiyawa may be the same person as Urikki the king of Que (Quwe) mentioned in the Assyrian sources dating to Sargon II.
+It was suggested by some scholars that the land of Hiyawa mentioned in the text refers to Ahhiyawa, which in Hittite cuneiform texts refers to the land of Mycenean Greeks.
+Warika's name has also been compared with Awariku the king of Adanawa mentioned in the Karatepe text.
 The monument should date to the second half of the 8th century BCE.
 It is currently on display at Adana Museum.

 Beckman, G., T. Bryce, E. Cline.
 "Inscription of Warika, King of (Ah)hiyawa," Ahhiyawa Texts, Atlanta: SBL.
 2011: 263-66.